Can Foreigners Buy Property in Bali?

 Leasehold (Hak Sewa / Hak Pakai)

-Leasehold gives you the right to use and rent out a property for a defined period.
-Standard terms are 25+25 or 30+30 years, meaning an initial lease of 25–30 years with a contractual right to renew for the same period.
+Most CommonLeasehold gives you the right to use and rent out a property for a defined period.
+Standard terms are 25+25 or 30+30 years, meaning an initial lease of 25 to 30 years with a contractual right to renew for the same period.
 Some premium developments offer 50-year initial terms.

-Key advantages of leasehold for investors:
+Key advantages for investors:

 - Fully legal and notarised, enforceable under Indonesian law